 Solution #3 groups the RS232, keyscan and LED functionality into a single medium priority task.

-For reasons previously stated it is desirable for the embedded WEB server task to operate at a lower priority.
-Rather than creating a task specifically for the WEB server an idle task hook is implemented to add the WEB server functionality to the idle task.
-The WEB server must be written to ensure it never blocks!
+For reasons previously stated it is desirable for the embedded web server task to operate at a lower priority.
+Rather than creating a task specifically for the web server an idle task hook is implemented to add the web server functionality to the idle task.
+The web server must be written to ensure it never blocks!

 Tasks other than the idle task will block until an event indicates that processing is required.
 Events can either be external (such as a key being pressed), or internal (such as a timer expiring).